-Please see below details of the antecedent (what happened before the incident) and then your child's behaviour which has broken our school rules / code of conduct
+Please see below details of the antecedent (what happened before the incident) and then your child's behaviour which has broken our school rules / code of conduct.

 Antecedent:

 Your Child's Behaviour:

-Tour Clina's Benaviour.

 I can assure you that the incident was initially dealt with by one of our staff and then passed on to a member of Leadership Team.
 This event has been investigated.
-Sadly, has made the wrong choice of behave this he/she will receive an internal seclusion at lunch and break time(s) on the following day(s):
+Sadly, has made the wrong choice of behave this he/she will receive an internal seclusion at lunch and break time(s) on the following day(s): the Schoo riour and for